-Building an exam will allow you to create a new paper for your students and set it or save it for setting it later.
+Building an exam will allow you to create a new exam paper for your students, for you to set immediately or save for setting later.

 Why do we need to do this?